Alice Jones (author)

-Alice C. Jones (pen name, Alix John; August 25, 1853 – February 27, 1933) was a Canadian novelist and travel writer.
+Alice C. Jones (pen name, Alix John; 1853–1933) was a Canadian novelist and travel writer.

 Biography

-Jones was born and educated in Halifax, Nova Scotia.
-She was the daughter of Lieutenant-Governor Alfred Gilpin Jones and Margaret Wiseman Stairs.
+Alice Jones was born August 25, 1853, in Halifax, Nova Scotia to Lieutenant-Governor Alfred Gilpin Jones and Margaret Wiseman Stairs.
 In the 1880s and 1890s she travelled to Europe and the West Indies.
 During her travels, she wrote short stories for a number of magazines including The Week and Frank Leslie's Monthly.
 Her visits to places in the Mediterranean led to the publication of a series of travel essays which appeared in The Week.

 When she returned to Halifax after her travels, she turned to writing novels.
 Her first novel, The Night Hawk was published in 1903 under the pen name, "Alix John".
-In 1905, she moved to Menton, France and remained there until her death in 1933.
+In 1905, she moved to Menton, France and remained there until her death on February 27, 1933.

 The women in Jones' stories are prominently strong of character which was unusual at the time.
 Many of her books featured Canadian themes of wilderness and the relationship between environment and character.
 In 1903, The Canadian Magazine called her the 'leading woman novelist in Canada' and the Oxford Companion to Canadian Literature compared her to Sara Jeannette Duncan in her emphasis on strong women characters.